divakaivan/team-comms-discord-bot/README.md

     return data
 ```

-Needed as a workaround for a known problem in the discord library when reading audio 0 audio bytes (i.e. noone is speaking).
+Needed as a workaround for a known problem in the discord library when reading 0 audio bytes (i.e. noone is speaking).